Roborock Robot Vacuum Review

 To toggle that hit the button on the unit or from within the app and it will clean a roughly 5 x 5 virtual square.

-The Xiaomi Mi robot vacuum specs state that it has enough battery for 2.5 hours of cleaning on one charge.
+The Roborock robot vacuum specs state that it has enough battery for 2.5 hours of cleaning on one charge.
 I don’t quite know how accurate that is, but I will say 1 full charge is enough to clean my entire apartment once.

-I bought the 2nd generation Xiaomi robot vacuum on Amazon for $550.
 The product is imported from China but sold direct by Roborock, so you still get the 12 month warranty as well as free returns within 30 days.
-Mine arrived in 2 days with free shipping!
+With Prime, mine arrived in 2 days with free shipping.

-The price in China is less (I believe for $350 for the 2nd generation Xiaomi vacuum and $450 for the rose gold version) but unfortunately you do have to pay more if you want it in the US, as it needs to be imported.
+I think it is cheaper in China (maybe $100 to $200 cheaper) but unfortunately you do have to pay more if you want it in the US, as it needs to be imported.

 Minimal Lifetime Costs

 New filters can be purchased separately for ~$7-10 each on Amazon.
 I think if you take good care of the machine and thoroughly clean it out after each use that you could use the filters for quite a long time.